 The Legacy Academy shall acquire and finance general liability, workers compensation, and other necessary insurance of the types and in the amounts required for an enterprise of similar purpose and circumstance.
-Coverage amounts will be based on recommendations provided by the County and The Legacy Academy' insurer.
+Coverage amounts will be based on recommendations provided by the County Office of Education and The Legacy Academy' insurer.